NewthanGuy/CMDV5/README.md

 If you see a Green gnf then thats Hildaboo and fake

 the anti scam guy is the real me in 3.11 uservm

+If anti scam Guy is Green then hes a impostor